How to Speed Up Stomach Emptying Naturally (8 Proven Tips)

 4. Stay Hydrated (But Time Your Fluids Right)

-• Drink a glass of water 20-30 minutes before meals.
+• Drink a full glass of water 20 to 30 minutes before meals

-• Avoid gulping large amounts during meals unless food is dry or salty.
+• Limit large gulps of liquid during meals unless food is very dry

 5. Incorporate Ginger (Nature’s Prokinetic)

-• Drink ginger tea 20 minutes before meals.
+• Drink ginger tea about 15 to 20 minutes before meals

-• Add grated fresh ginger to soups or stir-fries.
+• Add fresh grated ginger to soups, broths, or cooked dishes

 6. Try Digestive Bitters or Apple Cider Vinegar

-• 1 tablespoon of apple cider vinegar in warm water before meals.
+• Mix one tablespoon of apple cider vinegar in warm water and take it before meals

-• Digestive bitters tincture 10 -15 minutes before eating.
+• Use a digestive bitters tincture 10 to 15 minutes before eating

 7. Manage Blood Sugar Levels

-• Monitor and adjust medications if diabetic (with your doctor’s help).
+• Monitor blood glucose regularly if diabetic and adjust medications with your doctor’s guidance

 8. Reduce Stress and Support the Vagus Nerve